cahirwpz/phd/spadil/doc/runtime.md

-# Virtual Machine runtime description
+# Runtime built-in types and functions

 It is crucial here to distinguish between: